 Learning DaVinci Resolve

-DaVinci Resolve 16 has embraced tons of capabilities ranging from cutting, color grading, creating visual effects, designing audio, etc. that may throne itself among a host of video editing software tools.
-But the question is Resolve all around evolvements have made itself too professional to the beginners, especially the node editors in the Fusion page and the Color page.
+DaVinci Resolve 17 has embraced tons of capabilities ranging from cutting, color grading, creating visual effects, designing audio, etc. that may throne itself among a host of video editing software tools.
+But the question is that these features are too professional to the beginners, especially the node editors in the Fusion page and the Color page.

 Fortunately, there is nothing that you cannot cope with the help of a few YouTube tutorials and Google.
 Apart from the share from various individuals, there are some training lessons, including demonstration videos and training books in PDF, designed by Blackmagic Design that can help you master all the abilities in Resolve in no time.